xlamb1412/aws-mfa/README.md

 --role-session-name ROLE_SESSION_NAME
                         Friendly session name required when using --assume- role.
 By default, this is your local username.
+--token TOKEN, --mfa-token TOKEN
+                        Provide MFA token as an argument --no-keychain           Do not use system keychain to store or retrieve long term credentials
 ```

 **Argument precedence**: Command line arguments take precedence over environment variables.